Is teething disrupting your baby’s sleep? Here’s how to spot the signs of teething and how to help your teething baby sleep better.

 But instead of allowing the disruption to derail your routine, stick to it!
 Babies find routine and predictability comforting, so even if they’re uncomfortable, it helps them when they see the same sleep-time cues that they’re used to.

 You might be in for a little more cuddle and comfort time than usual, but lean in to it.
-Give that teething baby some extra love and show them you’re the same reliable caretaker they love.
+Give your teething baby some extra love and show them you’re the same reliable caretaker they love.

 Sometimes to help our teething or sick baby get sleep, they need a little extra TLC.
 Try to help them if they need it and know that you can go back to independent sleep once they’re better!